mrxkon/hosting-checks/README.md

 `composer install && npm install`

-Search and replace the instances of `plugin-tpl`
+Search and replace the instances of `hosting-checks`

 #### Available commands
 - `npm run lint` - Runs all lints.